kadena-community/kadena.js/packages/libs/client/NEW_README.md

 #### isInstalled

-You can use this function to check if the EckoWallet extension is installed in the browser
+You can use `isInstalled` to check if the EckoWallet extension is installed in the browser.

 ```typescript
 isInstalled(): boolean